athinakantis/full-stack-countries-app/README.md

 - Components can become cluttered

-### Testing using Cypress
+### **E2E Testing with Cypress**

-I was pleasantly surprised seeing UI testing in action using Cypress.
+I never thought I would enjoy testing as much as I do.
+But when seeing E2E testing in action using Cypress I was pleasantly surprised.
+It's a great tool I will definitely bring with me in my future projects.

-### Running Cypress test using GitHub Actions
+### **Automating tests using GitHub Actions**

 What I had to do: